ethereumjs/ethereumjs-monorepo/README.md

 Creates a new VM object
 - `StateTrie` - The [Patricia Merkle Tree](https://github.com/wanderer/merkle-patricia-tree) that contains the state.
 If no trie is given the `VM` will create an in memory trie.
 - `blockchain` - an instance of the [`Blockchain`](https://github.com/ethereum/ethereumjs-lib/blob/master/docs/blockchain.md) If no blockchain is given a fake blockchain will be used.
+- `opts`
+  - `enableHomestead` - a boolean that overrides the homestead settings based on blocknumber

 ### `VM` methods